raul-izquierdo/english/sources/vocabulary/Doing Things/Comparing Things.md

 mi hijo es de la misma edad que el tuyo
     = `My son is THE SAME AGE AS yours`

-mas o menos = sort of
+algo así = sort of
     ?
 El proyecto está más o menos terminado : `The project is sort of finished` ? ¿Sois amigos?
 Más o menos.
 Nos llevamos bien, pero no somos muy cercanos. : `Are you friends?
 Sort of.
 We get along, but we're not very close`